cbkow/Union-MacOS-Quick-Actions/README.md

 # Installation

 First, click **Code** at the top of this page and then select **Download Zip.** Unzip the package and copy the `Union_Actions` folder to `users/username/Union_Actions`. *username* will be your user in MacOS.
 This location is important.
 All the scripts look here for user-variables needed to run the Quick Actions.
-Inside `Union_Actions` are four installation scripts.
-Click on these and install them in sequential order.
-Then follow the instructions to manually configure IINA.
+Inside `Union_Actions` is a `InstallScripts.zip` which contains four installation scripts.
+Unzip them.
+Then click on each to install them in sequential order.
+Follow the instructions to manually configure IINA.

 ## The Installation Scripts